wonrzrzeczny/CTF-writeups/Square 2018/C8/README.md

 ![38.png](38.png)

 What the hell man.
 Don't know if the use of the font was intentional or not.
 But what the hell.
-How could you do this to us (well, at least to me, other people were clever enough to play with the font file instead of tryharding to make tesseract work).
+How could you do this to us (well, at least to me, other people were clever enough to play with the font file instead of trying to make tesseract work).

 So what's the work around?
 The answer is simple: there is no workaround (inb4 train tesseract with new font - but why bother to do so?).
 And by the way, the 3 is not the only thing that breaks all our hopes and dreams.
 Tesseract still sometimes messes up the parentheses and eval will throw an exception.
 So here is what we will do: